trycourier/courier-ruby-rails/README.md

     }
 }

-mail(to: "jane@doe.com", body: "not used", courier_data: data)
+mail(to: "jane@doe.com", body: CourierRails::DEFAULT_COURIER_BODY, subject: CourierRails::USE_COURIER_SUBJECT, courier_data: data)
 ```

-The "body" parameter is required for ActionMailer, even though the email body is already described by the notification designer.
-You can also add `default body: not used` to the top of your mailer instead of this parameter.
+The `body` parameter is required for ActionMailer, even though the email body is already described by the notification designer.
+You can also add `default body: CourierRails::DEFAULT_COURIER_BODY` to the top of your mailer instead of this parameter.

+Since the `subject` will never be nil, we need to provide it with `CourierRails::USE_COURIER_SUBJECT` to ensure it uses the subject from the Courier template.
+Any value you pass as the subject will becoming the subject of the message.
+You can also add `default subject: CourierRails::USE_COURIER_SUBJECT` to the top of your mailer instead of this parameter.

-The elements of "courier_data" are described below:
+The elements of `courier_data` are described below:

 ### event (required)